bibanon/bibanon/4chan---The-Crackdown.md

 One day, moot decided that GamerGate threads had gone on for long enough on /v/, and had any discussion of them marked as "off-topic", and therefore bannable.
+GamerGate has since relocated [here](8chan.co/gg).

 ### Rumors of conspiracy